Health, Nutrition & Exercise Sciences (HNES)

 Current concepts and trends in adapted physical activity, including the planning and implementation of physical activity programs and sports designed to meet the needs of individuals with disabilities. {Also offered for undergraduate credit - see HNES 404.}.

 HNES 625.
-Strategic Sport Marketing.
+Current Topics in Sport Management.
 3 Credits.

 HNES 642.
 Community Health and Nutrition Education.
 3 Credits.